EMT shaken by Ocean City drowning victim he pulled from water

 “My wife told me, ‘You’d help anyway, so you might as well stay certified,’” he said.

-More than a week after hearing of Roman's death, Wheelock has had time to take in everything that happened.
-Each time he retells the story, he delivers a similar message about water safety and situational awareness.
+More than a week after hearing of Roman’s death, Wheelock has had time to take in everything that happened.
+Each time he retells the story, he delivers a message about water safety.

 “People need to know (about beach warnings) and need to educate themselves before going in the water,” Wheelock said.
 “They need to be careful and respect the power of the ocean.”